Manheim Township School District

-Manheim Township School District is a suburban, public school district of over 5,000 students in nine schools located in Manheim Township, Lancaster County, Pennsylvania.
-The district is well known in the Lancaster County region for its academic achievement, popular quiz bowl team, “Prison Yard” courtyard, and Manheim Township Performing Arts.
+Manheim Township School District is a suburban, public school district of over 5,000 students in nine schools located in Manheim Township, Lancaster County, Pennsylvania, United States.
+The district is known in the Lancaster County region for its academic achievement, popular quiz bowl team, and Manheim Township Performing Arts.

 The district draws students from a single eponymous township of approximately 23 sqmi, with over 13,400 residential dwellings, and about 31,300 residents as of 2006.
-The district's public school population of almost 6,000 students in kindergarten through twelfth grades is distributed over twenty-four school buildings: there are six elementary schools (grades K-4), a single 5th and 6th-grade building, one middle school (grades 7 & 8), and one high school (grades 9–12).
+The district's public school population of almost 6,000 students in kindergarten through twelfth grades is distributed over 24 school buildings: there are six elementary schools (grades K–4), a single 5th and 6th-grade building, one middle school (grades 7–8), and one high school (grades 9–12).

-The district students are 67% white, 9% Asian, 5% black, 13% Hispanic, and 7% Multi-racial.
+The district students are 67% white, 9% Asian, 5% Black, 13% Hispanic, and 7% multi-racial.

 Manheim Township High School finished construction in 2008.
 The district's Manheim Township Landis Run Intermediate finished construction in 2012.
-The Mannheim Township Middle School finished construction in 2021 and has a large courtyard named by the students as “The Prison Yard” due to the school administration's carceral surveillance policies and discriminatory policing practices.
+The Mannheim Township Middle School finished construction in 2021.

 The district's colors are blue and white.
 A traditional rival of the district is Warwick.